cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ## Test your client

-It is already possible to see if communication happens.
+It should already be possible to see communication happen.
 You are about to create a file that runs from the command-line and tests some actions.
 Install some packages:

 ```sh
 $ npm install @types/node@17.0.24 dotenv@16.0.0 ts-node@10.7.0 --save-dev --save-exact